PikaWen/MyTestWeb/README.md

 # MyTestWeb
-if you  sign in , you can write a post on the web and write a comment ; if you are a visitor , just can see other one's post
+if you sign in , you can write a post on the web and write a comment. if you are a visitor , just can see other one's post.
+I haven't finished this web yet.